-Established in 2015, the Notre Dame Institute for Global Investing seeks to be the preeminent university-based investment management research and education program in the world.
+Established in 2015, the Notre Dame Institute for Global Investing seeks to be the preeminent university-based investment management research and education program worldwide, convening ideas and people around critical industry topics.
 The Institute’s mission includes adding depth and breadth to Mendoza’s finance curriculum; expanding internship and career placement opportunities for undergraduate and MBA students; providing experiential learning opportunities both in the U.S. and abroad; leveraging key partnerships among the college, the Notre Dame Investment Office, and the University’s extensive alumni network; and furthering faculty research and thought leadership in areas related to global investment management.

 The Notre Dame Institute for Global Investing presents a major opportunity to create an entity for training and research that is unique and promises to make a significant impact in the investment discipline around the world.